voostindie/vincents-productivity-suite-for-alfred/README.md

 ### Apple Contacts

-For me, the default Contacts app from Apple is good enough to manage all my contacts.
+For me, the default Contacts app from Apple, although buggy, is good enough to manage all my contacts.
 For that to work across my areas of responsibility, I have set up several groups.
 (You can create and edit groups only on macOS, not on iOS, but once you have them, you can see and use them on all your devices!)

 This plugin supports contacts as well as groups of contacts.